Aashna-Verma/SlayScale/README.md

 - Improved error messages and unified response structure
 - Added more robust unit tests for new controller paths, validation logic, and edge cases

-## Next Sprint Plan
+## Milestone 3
-- Implement a sign-in form for existing users to login
+- Implemented a sign-in form for existing users to login
-- Implement an SPA to support the client-side
+- Added feature to let users see connection degrees between people (e.g. first-, second-, third-degree relationships)
+- Improved the UI appearance making the app more visually appealing and user-friendly
+- Added more unit tests covering the new controller paths, validation behavior, and edge cases
+- Addressed several bugs affecting the UI and overall codebase flow
-- Completing final refinements and refactoring across the entire codebase
+- Completed final refinements and refactoring across the entire codebase

 ## Database Schema
 ![database-schema.png](diagrams/database-schema.png)